PrincetonUniversity/Iseult/README.md

 ```

 When iseult is started, it prompts you to select the directory of where you
 Tristan-MP is saved.
-To edit/change any of the plots, just click on the subplot
+To edit/change any of the plots, just right click on the
-directly.
-You can also change the number of columns, the colormap, and spacing
+subplot directly.
+You can also change the number of columns, the colormap, by
-of the plots by clicking the settings button.
-The measure button allows you to
+clicking the settings button.
+The measure button allows you to take measurements
-take measurements like T_i, T_e, etc.
+like T_i, T_e, etc. The matplotlib interactive toolbar is beneath.

 Enjoy!